Trusted Source book cover

 Book Clubs

-If you’d like to add Trusted Source is on your club’s reading list, we’ll be happy to scheduling David M. Poole for an hour-long Zoom discussion.
-For orders of 10 or more books, we’ll arrange for personal appearances at book clubs in the Richmond area and perhaps beyond.
+If you’d like to add Trusted Source to your club’s reading list, we’ll be happy to schedule an hour-long Zoom discussion with David M. Poole.
+For orders of 10 or more books, we’ll arrange for a personal appearance at book clubs in the Richmond area—and perhaps beyond.

 For more information, email David Poole